FrancisH-C/TSbench/README.md

 Alpha version.
 Usability updates coming soon.

-The objective of this package is to define experiments to benchmark models on a given dataset by calculating various metrics.
-It provides the class `Model` and every subclasses defining the right methods can then be used in experiments.

 The purpose of this package is to define experiments for benchmarking models on a specified dataset by calculating various metrics.
 It includes the `Model` class, and any subclasses that define the